AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 **Figure 11**: The above are two photographs of the flow accumulator, as discussed in the above paragraphs.

-Two pieces of clear flex tubing were then connected to either side of a T push-to-connect.
+Two pieces of clear flex tubing were then connected to either side of a T push-to-connect, labeled a and b in .
 The peristaltic pump influent tube was then connected to the T push-to-connect such that it was perpendicular to the two shorter pieces of clear flex tubing.
 One end of the short clear flex tubing was connected to the peristaltic pump and the other end was attached to the push-to-connect of the Nalgene bottle.
 Figure 12 clarifies this setup.

 <p style="text-align: center;">
 <img src="https://raw.githubusercontent.com/AguaClara/Dissolved-Gas/master/Images/Prototype2/FlowFork_Aerial_20190313.jpg" height=300>